 Vivendi SA (VIV) Chairman Jean-Rene Fourtou, who stepped in to oversee the French company’s strategy following the ouster of Chief Executive Officer Jean-Bernard Levy, is committed to Universal Music Group as he seeks a buyer for the video-game publishing division.

 In a letter to employees of the Universal Music unit obtained by Bloomberg News, CEO Lucian Grainge said Fourtou told him at a meeting that the chairman supports the “strategic ambitions” of the world’s largest music company, including its 1.2 billion-pound ($1.9 billion) takeover of EMI Group Ltd.’s recorded music business that’s under review by regulators.

 Levy’s departure last week, triggered by a clash with the board over strategy, may accelerate a reorganization of Vivendi which includes scenarios from major asset sales and to a breakup of the Paris-based telecommunications and media company.
-Vivendi is looking for a buyer for its $8.1 billion stake in video-game company Activision Blizzard Inc. (ATVI), a person with knowledge of the matter said yesterday.
+Vivendi is looking for a buyer for its $8.1 billion stake in video-game company Activision Blizzard Inc. (ATVI:US), a person with knowledge of the matter said yesterday.